polkadot-developers/substrate-developer-hub.github.io/docs/development/deployment/chain-spec.md

 ```json
 "0x50a63a871aced22e88ee6466fe5aa5d9": "0xd43593c715fdd31c61141abd04a99fd6822c8558854ccde39a5684e7a56da27d",
 ```

 <!-- TODOs
-When distributing chain specs in JSON format, they should be distributed in this raw format to ensure that all nodes store the data at the right storage keys...
-I'm still not 100% clear on this.
-What would cause different nodes to get different results?
 ## Questions Joshy doens't know the answers to
 * Can I change the spec name or id after genesis?
 * What is the protocol id for?
 Why does it default to sup?